bazwilliams/node-ssdp/README.md

 ## Examples

-In the examples folder there are some example applications one of which shows a simple service discovery with a preset mSearch for Linn Devices; the other shows simple service discover if the parameter is left unset, the search request is is for all devices (`ssdp:all`).
+In the examples folder there are some example applications one of which shows a simple service discovery with a preset mSearch for Linn Devices; the other shows simple service discover if the parameter is left unset, the search request is for all devices `ssdp:all`.

 If a device is found a `DeviceFound` event is emitted.